gukandrew/FRSH/README.md

 # FRSH - File (R)Sync ssH

-Sync utility that supports sync (or compress and copy using TAR) over SSH/RSync from/to remote origin.
+Utility written in Golang that supports sync (or compress and copy using TAR) over SSH/RSync from/to remote origin.

 Install dependencies & build:
 ```sh